hennypurwadi/spam_classifier/README.md

 10 Techniques to deal with Imbalanced Classes in Machine Learning.
 (2020, July 23). https://www.analyticsvidhya.com/blog/2020/07/10-techniques-to-deal-with-class-imbalance-in-machine-learning/

 ## Conclusion

+A good spam classifier created with machine Learning algorithm can increase service team's productivity and effectiveness, because it can simplify and make filtering easier.

 -----------------------
 ## Environment setup: